damirmales/p6_snow/README.md

 Create the different tables of the database by applying migrations: php bin/console doctrine:migrations:migrate

-Add the ten figures’ (tricks) pictures to the directory: public/uploads/figures
+Add ten figures’ (tricks)  numbered from 0 to 9.jpg pictures into the directory: public/uploads/figures

+Fill the Figure table with UserFixtures.php : php bin/console doctrine:fixtures:load --group=UserFixtures

+Fill the Figure table with  FigureFixtures.php : php bin/console doctrine:fixtures:load --group=FigureFixtures

 Fill the Figure table with  FigureFixtures.php :